julien-muke/aws-serverless-ec2-instance-scheduler/README.md

 The procedure for deploying this architecture on AWS consists of the following steps:

-Step 1: Creating the Instance
+Step 1: Launch an instance

 Step 2: Creating the AMI Policy